shantanuj/TC-LSTM-LeftRight-/README.md

 + Include preprocessing of xml data source for semeval and dataset cleaning model.
 (TO DO)

 3) Model:
-+ Implemented in Keras with accuracy of 74% with Semeval rest terms with 300d vectors on Nvidia GPU.
++ Implemented in Keras with **accuracy of 74% with Semeval restaurant terms with 300d vectors on Nvidia GPU.**
 + Second model of Bidirectional, target LSTM and single lstm included (TO DO)